vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 Use this procedure to delete the management cluster as well as all of the AWS objects that Tanzu Kubernetes Grid created, such as VPC, subnets, and NAT Gateways.

-**Note**: Be sure to wait until all the workload clusters have been reconciled before deleting the management cluster, or you will need to manually clean up the infrastructure.
+> **Note** Be sure to wait until all the workload clusters have been reconciled before deleting the management cluster, or you will need to manually clean up the infrastructure.

 Run the following command to delete the management cluster and related objects: